Wednesday, February 29, 2012

 10 Reasons Why I Can't Leave India

-Even though the daily grind is not my thing, there is always something happening in Mumbai on the way to work that makes me smile, laugh, make me feel uncomfortable or totally confused–albeit many other feelings.
-Like I said in my last post, I appreciate it whenever I am having an existential crisis or just a bad day.
-Check out this short video I made to know what I mean.
-Even commuting to work is an adventure that never gets old!
+Even though the daily grind is not my thing, there is always something happening in Mumbai on the way to work that makes me laugh, feel very uncomfortable, get totally confused, become super angry or almost cry.
+Like I said in my last post, I appreciate it whenever pondering or just a bad day.
+Check out this short video to see how even commuting to work is an adventure that never gets old!

 4.)
-A wave of the hand, a nod of the head . . .
-I can have a whole conversation without words
+A wave of the hand, a nod of the head – Mastering the Nonverbal

-Every time I live abroad, time is sacred and there is never enough of it.
+Being abroad is never enough time.
 My first time leaving the US was 4 weeks in Europe when I was 20.
 I remember thinking, “Wow, four whole weeks, everyday waking up in Europe and experiencing life there!”
-In retrospect, I realized that it was not nearly enough time to learn anything.
-Then I graduated on to 2 months in Buenos Aires, with 2 months backpacking around South America after.
-It felt like a lifetime and impacted me tremendously as a person, but the truth is that within a couple months of returning, I knew all of the South America was disappearing inside of me.
-I was loosing that passion I picked up in South America.
-Then – India.
-First time was a month, second time was 3, then a stint in Ghana for 6 months taught me about really working on a project for a longer period of time.
-Even that project was never fully finished though.
+Then I graduated on to 4 months backpacking in South America after.
+It felt like a lifetime and impacted me tremendously as a person, but within a couple of months after returning, all of the South America was disappearing from inside of me.
+Between trips to India, a stint in Ghana for 6 months finally gave me perspective on really building an engaging project and how to make my work sustainable.

 6.)
 Too much Urban.
 Not enough Rural.